Donut packaging comes in many shapes and sizes, and is often playful and fun in its design.

 Proven Goods Co use their social media to its full extent by posting great content that not only looks delicious, but is informational too.

-For example, alongside all the images of mouth watering donuts, they explain how you can purchase donuts and where they will be.
+For example, alongside all the images of the company’s mouth watering donuts, they explain how you can purchase donuts, and where they will be.

-Any business needs to understand that social media is now a big influence on consumers buying patterns.
-And if you are to be successful and grow, you need to harness the power of social media for your business.
+Any business needs to understand that social media is now a big influence on consumers buying patterns, so if you are to be successful and grow, you need to harness the power of social media for your business.

 Whilst this looks different depending on your industry, social media can be a powerful tool.

 The last stop on our donut tour is to a London based bakery, and a company that seems to be a bit more luxurious and classic with their packaging.

 That’s right, Crosstown doughnuts are next, and they keep things super slick and simple, with all black packaging.

 The only slight introduction of colour into this packaging design is the white logo, and “Crosstown London” brand name and location along the side of each box.

 Equally, each box is decorated with a small ribbon in either black, or red (so thats another random addition of colour here and there) which only adds to the high quality look of the packaging.